IRA Charitable Rollover

-If the majority of your assets are in IRAs, it may be more convenient to make a direct transfer rather than reporting a withdrawal on your income tax return
+If the majority of your assets are in IRAs, it may be easier to make a direct transfer rather than reporting a withdrawal on your tax return

-· If you do not itemize your deductions, you may be able to make gifts from your IRA without increasing (and maybe even decrease) your adjusted gross income
+- If you do not itemize, you may be able to make IRA gifts without increasing (and maybe even decrease) your adjusted gross income

-· If you already give up to your 50% charitable deduction limit of your adjusted gross income, this legislation may allow you to, in effect, exceed that limit
+- If you already give up to 50% of your adjusted gross income, this legislation may allow you to, in effect, exceed that limit

-· If you have accrued a “carryover” of charitable deductions from past tax years, this legislation would allow you to make gifts without impacting those carryover amounts
+- If you have accrued a “carryover” of charitable deductions from past tax years, this legislation may allow you to make gifts without impacting those carryover amounts

-· If your level of income causes a phase-out of certain deductions, a rollover may allow you to make gifts without increasing (and maybe even decrease) your adjusted gross income
+- If your level of income phases-out certain deductions, a rollover may allow you to make gifts without increasing (and maybe even decrease) your adjusted gross income

-Because everyone’s financial position is unique, it is important for donors to consult their tax counsel and plan administrators before making gifts to charity from their IRAs.
+Everyone’s financial position is unique, so it is important to consult your tax counsel and plan administrator before making gifts from your IRA.